 Membership is voluntary.
 If you aren’t a member yet, please take a little time to read through the following pages — 5 Great Reasons to Choose Union Membership and AFSCME Local 258 Fact Sheet for Current Employees/Union Member and Agency Fee Payer.
 Give us a call at 916.686.6633 if you have more questions.
 You can also download and complete the membership application and send it to Payroll via District, and we’ll get you signed up and protected just as soon as possible

-AFSCME Local 258 meets every month, on the first Tuesday, at 5:00 p.m. at the Franklin Community Library.
+AFSCME Local 258 meets every month, on the second Tuesday, at 5:00 p.m. at the Franklin Community Library.
 All members are welcome; agency fee payers can join at the door.

-The Executive Board meets every month, on the third Tuesday, at 5:00 p.m. at the Union office (8788 Elk Grove Boulevard, Building 3, Suite 10 conference room.
+The Executive Board meets every month, on the fourth Tuesday, at 5:00 p.m. at the Union office (8788 Elk Grove Boulevard, Building 3, Suite 10 conference room.
 All members are welcome.